Are you planning to visit Bolivia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Bolivia.

 Electricity in Bolivia

-In Bolivia the power sockets are of type A and C. The standard voltage is 115 / 230 V and the standard frequency is 50 Hz.
+In Bolivia the power plugs and sockets are of type A and C. The standard voltage is 115 / 230 V and the standard frequency is 50 Hz.

-In Bolivia the power sockets are of type A and C. Check out the following pictures.
+In Bolivia the power plugs and sockets are of type A and C. Check out the following pictures.
 When living in Sweden you will need a power plug adapter for sockets type A.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Bolivia?